ibm-cloud-docs/secrets-manager/iam-credentials.md

     By setting a lease duration for your IAM credential, you determine how long its associated API key remains valid.
 After the IAM credential reaches the end of its lease, it is revoked automatically.
 10. (Optional) Determine whether IAM credentials can be reused for your secret.

-    By default, IAM credentials are recreated each time that a secret is read.
-By setting **Reuse IAM credentials until lease expires** to **On**, you can reuse the same service ID and API key values for a secret until it reaches the end of its lease.
+    By default, IAM credentials are generated and deleted each time that a secret is read or accessed.
+By setting **Reuse IAM credentials** to **On**, your secret retains its current service ID and API key values, so that you can reuse the same credentials on each read while the secret remains valid.
+After the secret reaches the end of its lease, the credentials are revoked automatically.
 11. Click **Add**.

 ## Creating IAM credentials from the CLI